Skip to content

 VECTO-PREPARATION-ADO-VARGROUP-3

-VECTO Setup
+Step 2 - VECTO Setup

 Running the VECTO Setup Pipeline will deploy the VECTO Solution with the following resources on the AWS and Azure DevOps side:

-• OIDC connection from Azure DevOps to the Core IaC CI/CD AWS account
+• OIDC connection from Azure DevOps to the Core IaC CI/CD AWS account.

 • AWS IAM Role for VECTO provisioning: vecto-provisioner-role

 • Azure DevOps pipeline-repo and pipelines for VECTO provisioning.
-Two pipelines will be provisioned, one for provisioning the AWS-part and one for provisioning the ADO-part segregated from each other
+Two pipelines will be provisioned, one for provisioning the AWS-part and one for provisioning the ADO-part segregated from each other.

 VECTO-PREPARATION-ADO-OIDC